 There are no differences between the regulatory and accounting consolidation, with both following line by line consolidation approach using consistent account policies without excluding any entities.
+For the purpose of Capital Adequacy calculation; the Bank has obtained an approval from the CBB to aggregate the risk weighted exposures of ASBS instead of the line by line consolidation approach.

 As mandated by the Central Bank of Bahrain ("CBB"), financing facilities and investments have been grossed up with collective impairment provision, as presented below:

-BHD '000 Balance sheet as per published financial statements 2,633,917 Collective provision impairment 25,627 Less: Provision related to Contingent Liabilities and Commitments (525) Balance sheet as in Regulatory Return 2,659,019
+BHD '000 Balance sheet as per published financial statements 2,684,571 Collective provision impairment 22,959 Less: Provision related to Contingent Liabilities and Commitments (343) Balance sheet as in Regulatory Return 2,707,187

-Step 2: Reconcilation of published financial balance sheet to regulatory reporting as at 30 June 2021
+Step 2: Reconcilation of published financial balance sheet to regulatory reporting as at 31 December 2021